 Associate Dean for Scholarly Resources and Collections, University of Utah

 Rick Anderson is Associate Dean for Scholarly Resources & Collections in the J. Willard Marriott Library at the University of Utah.
 He earned his B.S. and M.L.I.S. degrees at Brigham Young University, and has worked previously as a bibliographer for YBP, Inc., as Head Acquisitions Librarian for the University of North Carolina, Greensboro and as Director of Resource Acquisition at the University of Nevada, Reno.
-He serves on numerous editorial and advisory boards and is a regular...
+He serves on...
 Read More →

 Professor Emeritus, University of Strathclyde

 Derek Law is Emeritus Professor of Informatics at the University of Strathclyde.
 He is chair of the JISC Advance Board and has worked in several British universities and has published and spoken at conferences extensively.
 He is a regular project evaluator for the EU and has undertaken almost fifty institutional reviews.
-Most of his work has been to do with the development of networked resources in higher education and with the creation of national information policy and he has been PI on some...
+Most of his work has been to do with the development of networked resources in higher education and with the creation of...
 Read More →

 Remove this from your schedule?

 You may not be able to get back in if this is full.